Uncertainty around Covid-19 delays plans for ‘Finding Solace in Survival’ fundraising event

 Judith Tebbutt, is on the Board of Hostage International, and was formerly a social worker in a psychiatric hospital.
 She highlights the risks tourists may face when simply being ‘in the wrong place at the wrong time’.
 Having gone on holiday for a break from her demanding job, she was staying in a beach hotel off Kenya’s northern coast when she was torn from her husband by Somali pirates and held captive for six months.

-“I wish I had known about the charity after I was kidnapped and my husband murdered by Somali pirates when on, what we had hoped would be, a holiday of a lifetime.
+She explained: “I wish I had known about the charity after I was kidnapped and my husband murdered by Somali pirates when on, what we had hoped would be, a holiday of a lifetime.”

-John McCarthy CBE brings the perspective of a journalist, writer and broadcaster, who was kidnapped in Lebanon in 1986 and held for more than five years.
+John McCarthy CBE is a journalist, writer and broadcaster, who was kidnapped in Lebanon in 1986 and held for more than five years.
 For a small period of time he was held with Terry, who had gone to Beirut to negotiate John’s release.

 John said: “We were all very lucky to survive captivity and to pick up with our lives.
 It’s not an easy process and the help Hostage International offers other returning hostages is so valuable.
 Of course, a key part of that homecoming is reconnecting with family and friends.”